Q. Why Watt, Tieder, Hoffar & Fitzgerald?

 Our clients are general contractors, sureties, architects and engineers, equipment suppliers and materialmen, subcontractors, lenders and manufacturers, as well as corporate owners, developers and various public bodies.
 We represent many of the major players in the construction industry including Raytheon, Dillingham, J.F.
 Shea, Kiewit, Mobil, Morrison Knudsen, Mitsui, Fidelity and Deposit Company of Maryland and United States Fidelity and Guaranty Company.

 Q. What is WTHF's Summer Associate Compensation Program?

 All of Watt, Tieder, Hoffar & Fitzgerald's offices offer summer associate compensations that are competitive with law firms in the surrounding metropolitan areas.
-For the Summer of 2011, the weekly salary for second-year summer associates was $2,400; for first-year summer associates, the weekly salary was $2,200.

 Q. Does WTHF have a Mentorship Program for Summer Associates?

 Yes.
 Each summer associate is assigned to an attorney mentor that helps to ease the transition from law school to law firm.
 WTHF mentors serve as both guides and listeners and ensure that each summer associate gets the most out of the summer program.

 Q. Do you allow split summers?